-These Teriyaki Meatballs can be served as both appetizers or dinner!
+This Teriyaki Meatball Recipe can be served as both appetizers or dinner!
 Bursting with flavor from ginger, garlic and soy sauce, these meatballs are not only easy to make but will no doubt get you cheers at the dinner table!

-A Meatball Recipe For Appetizers Or For Dinner!
+Teriyaki Meatball Recipe For Dinner Or For Appetizers

-That’s right, these Teriyaki Meatballs are not only a delicious dinner recipe served with rice or noodles, they can also be made smaller and served as appetizers.
+That’s right, this Teriyaki Meatball recipe is not only a delicious dinner recipe served with rice or noodles, they can also be made smaller and served as appetizers.
 Grab a few toothpicks and watch them disappear.

 There are lots of different flavors that you can add or take away from this meatball recipe but this is recipe is about adding big flavor and getting dinner on the table fast.
 We’ve taken a few shortcuts like using ginger and garlic paste from a tube and using store bought teriyaki baste (or glaze).